-Benefits will equal the amount of the member's salary and earned fringe benefits, as if the member were working their normal full time position.
-The pension system has no involvement in determining if these benefits should be paid to the member.
+Benefits will equal the amount of the member's salary and earned fringe benefits, as if the member were working in their normal full-time position.
+The pension system is not involved in determining if these benefits should be paid to the member.

-To receive benefits, a workers compensation claim must be on file with the City's Personnel Department Risk Management Division.
-The Police or Fire Department will work with Risk Management to determine eligibility for workers compensation payments.
-The lesser of two-thirds, or the allowable legal maximum, of the payment is a workers compensation payment, and therefore is not taxable.
-If these benefits are paid, the member's department makes the payments and is reimbursed for the workers compensation portion by Risk Management.
+To receive benefits, a workers' compensation claim must be on file with the City's Human Resources Department Risk Management Division.
+The lesser of two-thirds, or the allowable legal maximum, of the payment is a workers' compensation payment, and therefore is not taxable.